Management of Acute Liver Failure

 - Continuous infusion of glucose may cause hyponatraemia which may itself be a contraindication to liver transplantation.
 Therefore the recommendation is to give concurrent:

-- sodium chloride IV 0.9% plus
+- Sodium chloride IV 0.9% plus

-- potassium chloride IV 40mmol/L if hypokalaemic.
+- Potassium chloride IV 40mmol/L if hypokalaemic.
 Do not exceed maximum infusion rate (10mmol/hour).

 Coagulopathy